ralish/PSWsusSpringClean/README.md

 - Synchronise the WSUS server catalogue (`-SynchroniseServer`)
   A synchronisation will be performed before any requested clean-up actions.
 - Flag for review updates which may be incorrectly declined (`-FindSuspectDeclines`)
-  Lists updates which may be incorrectly declined (see the [Suspect Declines](#suspect-declines) section for more details).
+  Lists updates which may be incorrectly declined.
+See the [Suspect Declines](#suspect-declines) section for more details.

 ## Unneeded Updates